The National Research Center on Hispanic Children & Families

-- Cover letter which includes the applicant’s contact information: name, address, phone number(s), email address, and for current graduate students, information about their graduate institution
+- Cover letter which includes the applicant’s contact information (e.g., name, address, phone number(s), email address), and information about their graduate institution.

-- A current curriculum vitae (CV) providing information about educational background and any relevant professional or public policy experience related to the work of the Center (four-page maximum)
+- A current curriculum vitae (CV) providing information about educational background, publications, presentations, and any relevant professional or public policy experience related to the work of the Center (4 page maximum).

-If you have any questions please contact email@example.com referencing the position in the subject line, or Shelby Hickman, research analyst at Child Trends (firstname.lastname@example.org).
+If you have any questions please contact Shelby Hickman, research analyst at Child Trends (email@example.com).
 No phone calls please.

 4. When will applicants be notified about the status of their application and candidacy for an interview?